 Who is this HP Instant Ink Review for?

 HP Instant ink is primarily designed for home users who print on a semi consistent basis.
 If you print once every three months, Instant Ink might still have a plan for you (more on that later.)
 If you print a lot some months and not much other months, then HP Instant Ink isn’t for you.
 Also, if you print more than 300 pages per month, you also don’t want HP Instant Ink.

 This HP Instant Ink review is for users who print less than 300 pages per month, print a similar amount each month, and want to save money on their ink costs.
 You should also be familiar with subscription services.

 - I’ll start out this review with a tentative Yes.
 HP Instant Ink is worth it.
 However, if you read other reviews online, there are some drawbacks, and some misconceptions.

 - HP Instant Ink is a subscription service for the act of printing.
 Not a mail order cartridge service like Amazon Dash.
 I’ll get into what that means, but basically, like any other service, when you cancel you lose the service.

 HP Instant Ink Review: Is HP Instant Ink Worth It?

 Ink Cost Savings

+The best home printers are the ones that save you the most money on your ink costs.
 This is the biggest advantage to HP Instant Ink; you save money on ink.
 The rest of the service doesn’t matter if you don’t save money.
 And, to save money, you need to meet a few criteria.